 Our street has four houses:

-Two are lit by the series circuit ( one bulb in each house )
+Two are lit by a series circuit ( one bulb in each house )

 Turn on each circuit and watch your street light up.
 Do the bulbs that share a circuit look dimmer than the bulbs that are on their own?